 Normal cells constitute a negative result.
 Abnormal cells, and even the presence of HPV, can tell your local OBGYN several different things.
-A Pap smear allows your doctor to catch conditions in a very early stage — before you experience cervical cancer symptoms.
+A Pap smear allows your doctor to catch conditions in a very early stage — before the development of cervical cancer.
 Luckily, this is a very slow-growing form of cancer, so it can take years before it becomes life threatening.

 Abnormal Cells Are Not All the Same

 Your Manhattan OBGYN may find a number of potentially dangerous results from a Pap smear test:

 - Atypical squamous cells of undetermined significance (ASCUS).
 These squamous cells normally are present on your cervix as thin, flat cells.
 Sometimes, though, a Pap smear reveals that some of the squamous cells are abnormal.
 At this point, your doctor or NYC gynecologist, Dr. Anat Zelmanovich can re-analyze the same sample, looking for viruses that are indicators of cancer.

 - Squamous intraepithelial lesion.
 This result points to changes that could indicate a precancerous condition.
 Depending on what else may be present in your Pap smear test results, such as HPV, these lesions can have a greater or lower impact.
 There are two types:

 - Low grade.
-These are minor changes in characteristics such as size and shape of the lesion, indicating that pre-cancerous cells, if present, are years away from developing into cancer.
+These are minor changes in characteristics such as size and shape of the lesion, indicating that pre-cancerous cells, if present, are many years away from developing into cancer.

 - High grade.
 These are changes that indicate a precancerous abnormality may be present and further testing is necessary.

 - Atypical glandular cells.
 Glandular cells produce mucus, and they’re found in both the uterus and the cervix.
 These cells can sometimes look irregular.
 Although doctors aren’t sure what exactly this indicates, there’s no clear correlation between these abnormal cells and cancer.
 Typically, your doctor orders more testing to develop a diagnosis.

 - Squamous cell cancer (or adenocarcinoma cells).
 This result refers to two different types of cancer that is almost certainly present: